Do you feel fully confident in your ability to help your patient start their breastfeeding journey?

 In this class, you will learn the basics of breastfeeding and how it works.
 Learn why and how skin-to-skin facilities breastfeeding and how to set your patient up for their first feed.
 Gain tools on how to educate on breastfeeding that is practical and makes sense.

-Watch demonstrations on how to latch a baby and assess the latch.
-Watch demonstrations on how to operate and use a hospital-grade breast pump and manual pump.
+Watch real-life demonstrations on how to latch a baby and assess the latch.
+Watch real-life demonstrations on how to operate and use a hospital-grade breast pump and manual pump.

 1. Student will list the benefits of breastfeeding vs. formula feeding.